-How can I participate in the Forward DROP?
+How can I participate in the DROP?

-In order to participate in the Forward DROP you must be retired under either Rule of 64, Rule of 68, Rule of 70 or Service Retirement.
-Upon applying for retirement, you elect to Forward DROP, receipt of your retirement benefit is deferred into a DROP account.
+In order to participate in the DROP you must be retired under either Rule of 64, Rule of 68, Rule of 70 or Service Retirement.
+Upon applying for retirement you elect to BAC or Forward DROP depending on your choice, receipt of your retirement benefit is deferred into a DROP account.

-How long can I stay in the Forward DROP?
+How long can I stay in the DROP?

-You can participate in the Forward DROP for a period not to exceed a total of 7 years for Police Officers and 4 1⁄2 years for Fire Fighters.
+You can participate in the DROP for a period not to exceed a total of 7 years for Police Officers and 4 1⁄2 years for Fire Fighters, whether forward or BAC or a combination.